 Conflict versus collaboration

-Our language gives clues to whether we’re just looking for problems or opportunities to collaborate.
+Our language gives clues to whether we’re just looking for problems or alternatively looking for opportunities to collaborate.

 |Don’t look to allocate blame||Do use these positive language examples|

 |“Why did you do that?”||“What have you learnt?”|